11.80 REINFORCED CONCRETE CULVERTS

 11.81 DESIGN CHANGES ON CULVERTS

-No changes will be allowed for culverts designed by the Office of Bridges and Structures without first consulting the Office of Construction.
+No changes will be allowed for culverts designed by the Office of Bridges and Structures without first consulting the Office of Construction and Materials.
 These situations include projects which have a specific design number and those projects where the culvert is tabulated as "Drainage Structures By Culvert Contractor."

 Exceptions/substitutions on special designs that are not covered by the RCB-G1-12 or TWRCB-G1-12 standards will not be allowed.
 Some examples of special design conditions that are not covered by the referenced standards are: